Nursing Colleges & Licensure in Texas | TX

 When you click on a sponsoring school or program, or fill out a form to request information from a sponsoring school, we may earn a commission.
 View our advertising disclosure for more details.

 Texas has some of the nation’s top nursing programs.
-In fact, four Texas-based nursing colleges rank on the U.S. News & World Report’s (2023) list of 50 best nursing schools.
+In fact, three Texas-based nursing colleges rank on U.S. News & World Report’s (2025) list of 50 best nursing schools.
 Numerous accredited nursing colleges in Texas meet or exceed standards mandated by the Texas Board of Nursing.
 Students enrolled in Texas nursing colleges can choose from various programs offering a range of degrees and specialty certificates.
 Upon successfully completing these rigorous nursing courses and state licensure requirements, graduates are ready to pursue nursing careers in the Lone Star State.

 Nursing is a profession that requires highly regulated education and licensure.
 The Texas State Board of Nursing licenses nurses and recognizes three types of nursing practice: licensed vocational nurse (LVN), registered nurse (RN), and advanced practice registered nurse (APRN).
 Becoming an LVN involves earning a post-secondary diploma or a two-year associate’s degree.
 An RN typically holds a four-year bachelor of science degree in nursing.
 Lastly, APRNs have graduate and doctoral degrees or post-master’s certificates in areas of specialized patient care.